 Management's Response: The Fund employs four.
-All have completed ethics training, which covers sexual harassment.
+All have completed ethics training and sexual harassment training modules at this time.

 2. Number of sexual harassment complaints received by the agency.

 Management's Response: There have been no complaints filed.

 3. Number of complaints which resulted in a finding that sexual harassment occurred.